- 1 An Introduction to Taper Turning Methods in Lathe Machines

 Lathe Machine types of operations:

 Facing – Feeding the tool radially into the rotational piece to produce a level surface.
-The facing tool’s movement direction is determined by the machining process, cutting edge shape, tool orientation, and workpiece geometry (either hollow part nor solid).
-Roughing is done from the outside to centre, and finishing is done from the inside to outside.
+The facing tool’s movement direction is determined by the machining process, cutting edge shape, tool orientation, and workpiece geometry (either hollow or solid).
+Roughing is done from the outside to the center, and finishing is done from the inside to the outside.

 Taper turning – It is a cylindrical turning method in which the resultant diameter changes continuously.
 Conical shafts are made this way.